The GPS Adventures exhibit is now retired after completing its seven-year tour of 16 locations across the United States.

-GPS Adventures is an immersive, educational experience designed to teach kids and adults about GPS technology.
-Visitors navigate their way through an interactive maze while simulating the popular, GPS-based activity known as geocaching—a family-friendly treasure hunting game enjoyed by millions of people around the world.
+GPS Adventures was an immersive, educational experience designed to teach kids and adults about GPS technology.
+Visitors navigated their way through an interactive maze while simulating the popular, GPS-based activity known as geocaching—a family-friendly treasure hunting game enjoyed by millions of people around the world.

-Since then, it has been showcased at science museums across North America, including the Maryland Science Center, Rochester Museum and Science Center, and the Pacific Science Center in Seattle.
+From there, it went on to science museums and other venues across North America, including the Maryland Science Center, Rochester Museum and Science Center, and the Pacific Science Center in Seattle.

-The U.S. government is a proud co-sponsor of GPS Adventures.
+The U.S. government was a proud co-sponsor of GPS Adventures.
 The National Executive Committee for Space-Based Positioning, Navigation, and Timing contributed funds toward the development of the exhibit.
+Learn about the committee